axiros/py_unicode_in_axiros/show.markdown

 By *definition* of being *global*.

-Should we really do risky conversions of ANY possibly text type object?
+Do risky conversions of ANY (possibly) text object?

     for k, v in my_payload.items():
         if isinstance(v, basestring):